panpanzhang99299/panpanzhang99299.github.io/_pages/about.md

 Services
 ============

-I am an Associate Editor of [Journal of Data Science](https://jds-online.org/journal/JDS).
+I am an Associate Editor of [Journal of Data Science](https://jds-online.org/journal/JDS) (Since 2020).

 Call for contributions
 -------------